Newborn Sleep Patterns

 in going to sleep.
 You can help your baby sleep by knowing the signs of sleep readiness,

-teaching him or her to fall asleep on his or her own, and providing the right environment
+teaching them to fall asleep on their own, and providing the right environment for

 What are the signs of sleep readiness?